Building HTML5 Components for Adobe Animate CC

 Animate CC supports several property types, each rendering differently in the Property Panel:

-Video Content Path: Shows a file picker that filters for video files.
+Video Content Path: File picker filtered for video files.
 The selected path is stored as a string.

-Image Path: Shows a file picker for images.
-When you select an image, Animate copies it into your project's images directory automatically.
+Image Path: File picker for images.
+Animate copies selected images into your project's images directory automatically.

-Boolean: Renders as a checkbox.
-Note that the default value is a string ("true" or "false"), not a JavaScript boolean.
+Boolean: Checkbox.
+The default value is a string ("true" or "false"), not a JavaScript boolean.

-Collection: Lets you define dropdown menus or list selections (not used in the Video component, but available for more complex components).
+Collection: Dropdown menus or list selections (not used in the Video component, but available for complex components).

 Breaking down a property definition